 Problem is you’re already married to the Goddess Hera.
 Who, learning of your betrayal and youramorous, disguised-as-a-cloud-malarkey, is seriously pissed-off.

 Now, of course, this is all myth and legend.
-And the re-telling of the fable becomes even more muddled by conjecture and hypothesis when the scholars can‘t agree on the facts.
+And the re-telling of the fable becomes even more muddled by conjecture and hypothesis when the scholars of antiquity can‘t agree on the facts.

 Some say it was his jealous wife Hera who, in an act of vengeance, turned Io into a cow.
 Some say it was Zeus himself!